kunai-project/community-rules/README.md

 ## Important

 No rule should be committed to the `main` branch.
 Rules must be committed to branches corresponding to the Kunai version for which they are intended.
+Having separated branches corresponding to different Kunai version brings structure to the repository and simplifies CI/CD rule testing.

 ## Creating Rules